Methodology

 It is a classic stress and business-cycle indicator.

-An inverted or flat curve is usually more defensive than a clearly positive curve.
+An inverted or flat curve has historically often been associated with a more cautious macro backdrop than a clearly positive curve.

-Zero is the key threshold: below it, the curve is inverted.
+Zero is the key reference threshold: below it, the curve is inverted.

 Market proxy